jiangfangxin/yii2-ajax/README.md

 # yii2-ajax
 This is a ajax widget of yii2 which will generate a div.
-The link click or form submission (for those link and form with `data-ajax` attribute) in this div will trigger an AJAX request.
+The tags (except form) click or forms submission (for those tags and forms with `data-ajax` attribute) in this div will trigger an ajax request.

 ## Simple example for link
-We can get some data through ajax link.
+We can get some data by ajax link useing Ajax widget.
 First, we should have a controller and an action to render our view.
 Of course, we can just use `SiteController` as our controller.
-Then we write an action in SiteController named `actionLink` to render link.php.
-In addition, add `actionResponse` action to response ajax request of ajax link:
+Then we write an action in `SiteController` named `actionLink` to render link.php.
+In addition, add `actionResponse` action to response ajax request through ajax link:

 SiteController.php
 ```php